FrederikTobner/JANUS/book/src/chapter-01-introduction/prerequisites.md

 For **C Programming**  both "Learn C Programming" by Jeff Szuhay and "C Programming Language" by Kernighan & Ritchie can act as a good starting point if you have never programmed in C.
 If you are already familiar with the basics "Extreme C" by Kamran Amini or "Pointers in C Programming" from Thomas Mailund, can help deepen your understanding.

-For learning **Assembly** "Programming boot sector games" by Oscar Toledo G. is a good start, but it only covers 8086/8088 assembly.
+For learning **Assembly** "Programming boot sector games" by Oscar Toledo G. is a good start to learning assemlby programming, but it only covers 8086/8088 assembly.

+> TODO: Find and read more resources for assembly programming, preferably x86_64 assembly, so we can vouch for them

-> TODO: Find resources for basic computer architecture and cmake
+> TODO: Find and read more resources for basic computer architecture and cmake, so we can vouch for them

 We develop on **Linux** becuase it provides the best environment for OS development without much tinkering.
 If you want you can also try to use Windows or MacOs, but since we are using GNU tools and parts of the LLVM toolchain, Linux is the path of least resistance.